Erectile dysfunction: Surgery

 Often, as a last resort, if other treatments have failed, the most common procedure is prosthetic implants which involves the insertion of artificial rods into the penis.
 Some sources show that vascular reconstructive surgeries are viable options for some people.

+Topical Gel

+In June 2023, The U.S. Food and Drug Administration (FDA) authorized for marketing Eroxon, an over-the-counter non-medicated hydro-alcoholic gel indicated for treatment of erectile dysfunction.
+In the clinical trial, erection was achieved by most men within ten minutes after applying the gel.

+The gel is manufactured by Futura Medical, a British medical company.
+The gel is regulated as a medical device and not as a drug, because its mode of action is a physical one and it doesn't have an active pharmaceutical ingredient.

+Eroxon is the first topical ED treatment sold over the counter in the United States.
+The gel had been on sale in Europe under a CE mark since 2023, and it reached American shops in October 2024.

+As of 2026, the gel is sold in the United States, United Kingdom, Europe, and several countries in Latin America and the Middle East.

 Alternative medicine

 The Food and Drug Administration (FDA) does not recommend alternative therapies to treat sexual dysfunction.
 Many products are advertised as "herbal viagra" or "natural" sexual enhancement products, but no clinical trials or scientific studies support the effectiveness of these products for the treatment of ED, and synthetic chemical compounds similar to sildenafil have been found as adulterants in many of these products.
 The FDA has warned consumers that any sexual enhancement product that claims to work as well as prescription products is likely to contain such a contaminant.
 A 2021 review indicated that ginseng had "only trivial effects on erectile function or satisfaction with intercourse compared to placebo".